Mediatization (media): Materialist

-The materialist school of mediatization theory is studying how society to an increasing degree becomes dependent on the media and their logic.
-The studies are combining results from different areas of science to describe how changes in the media and changes in society are interrelated.
-In particular, they are focusing on how the political processes in western democracies are changing through mediatization.
+The materialist school of mediatization theory studies how society, to an increasing degree, becomes dependent on the media and their logic.
+The studies combine results from different areas of science to describe how changes in the media and society are interrelated.
+In particular, they are focusing on how the political processes in Western democracies are changing through mediatization.

 The mediatization of politics can be characterized by four different dimensions, according to the Swedish professor of political communication Jesper Strömbäck and the Swiss professor of media research Frank Esser:

 The first dimension refers to the degree to which the media constitute the most important source of information about politics and society.

 The second dimension refers to the degree to which the media have become independent from other political and social institutions.

-The third dimension refers to the degree to which media content and the coverage of politics and current affairs is guided by media logic rather than political logic.
-This dimension deals with the extent to which the media’s own needs and standards of newsworthiness, rather than those of political actors or institutions, are decisive for what the media cover and how they cover it.
+The third dimension refers to the degree to which media content and the coverage of politics and current affairs are guided by media logic rather than political logic.
+This dimension deals with the extent to which the media's needs and standards of newsworthiness, rather than those of political actors or institutions, are decisive for what the media cover and how they cover it.

-The fourth dimension refers to the extent to which political institutions, organizations, and actors are guided by either media logic or political logic.
+The fourth dimension refers to how media logic or political logic guides political institutions, organizations, and actors.

 This four-dimensional framework makes it possible to break down the highly complex process of the mediatization of politics into discrete dimensions that can be studied empirically.
-The relationship between these four dimensions can be described as follows: If the mass media provide the most important source of information and the media are relatively independent, then media will be able to shape their contents to fit their own demand for optimizing the number of readers and viewers, i.e. the media logic, while politicians have to adjust their communication to fit this media logic.
+The relationship between these four dimensions can be described as follows: If the mass media provide the most important source of information and the media are relatively independent, then media will be able to shape their contents to fit their demand for optimizing the number of readers and viewers, i.e., the media logic, while politicians have to adjust their communication to fit this media logic.
 The media are never completely independent, of course.
 They are subject to political regulation and dependent on economic factors and news sources.
 Scholars are debating where the balance of powers between media and politicians lies.